naemon/naemon.github.io/documentation/usersguide/macrolist.md

 </tr>
 <tr>
 <td class="MacroName"><a name="serviceproblemid">$SERVICEPROBLEMID$</a></td>
-<td class="MacroDescription">A globally unique number associated with the service's current problem state.
-Every time a service (or host) transitions from an OK or UP state to a problem state, a global problem ID number is incremented by one (1).
-This macro will be non-zero if the service is currently a non-OK state.
-State transitions between non-OK states (e.g. WARNING to CRITICAL) do not cause this problem id to increase.
-If the service is currently in an OK state, this macro will be set to zero (0).
+<td class="MacroDescription">A globally unique UUIDv4 (e.g. 39dbb346-f483-49fe-8211-feec8edf90ea) associated with the service's current problem state.
+Every time a service (or host) transitions from an OK or UP state to a problem state, a global problem UUID is generated.
+This macro will be a UUID if the service is currently a non-OK state.
+State transitions between non-OK states (e.g. WARNING to CRITICAL) do not cause this problem id to change.
+If the service is currently in an OK state, this macro will be set to an empty string.
 Combined with event handlers, this macro could be used to automatically open trouble tickets when services first enter a problem state.</td>
 </tr>
 <tr>
 <td class="MacroName"><a name="lastserviceproblemid">$LASTSERVICEPROBLEMID$</a></td>
-<td class="MacroDescription">The previous (globally unique) problem number that was given to the service.
+<td class="MacroDescription">The previous (globally unique) problem UUID that was given to the service.
 Combined with event handlers, this macro could be used for automatically closing trouble tickets, etc. when a service recovers to an OK state.</td>
 </tr>
 <tr>
 <td class="MacroName"><a name="servicelatency">$SERVICELATENCY$</a></td>